 The benefits of touch and massage therapy are evidence-based.
-Some studies suggest that massage is associated with weight gain, better sleep-wake pattern, more neuromotor development, emotional bonding, etc. (1).
+Some studies suggest that massage is associated with weight gain, better sleep-wake pattern, more neuromotor development, and emotional bonding.
+(1).
 Research also indicated that massaging with a lubricant, such as an essential oil, is more useful than without one.

 In this post, MomJunction tells you if oil massage is safe for babies, which oils you may use, and the measures to take while massaging a baby.